mandeep-rana/colx585_group6/milestone_3/Project_Proposal.md

 - It's a very intriguing, and exciting project to work on, moreover, it is a great opportunity for us to learn new models which fall into the speech data processing category (example: XLSR- released in September 2020), and combine these new tools with what we have learned in the previous block (NMT , FastText etc).
 We aim to create a new model which is relatively new in terms of work done in the industry.
 - We want to design this project in State of the art fashion and create a pipeline model for audio to language translation.
 This model can be further extended to translate the audio from one language to text of a different language which will help others to explore this domain.
 - By working on this project, we will learn newly introduced models and technology which will help us to understand these concepts in detail.
+- Speech translation has many applications that include travel assistants(two-way translation system on a mobile device), movie dubbing/subtitling, language documentation, and crisis response, Simultaneous translation for lecture translation application.
+These applications can benefit all the people even though they are speaking different languages.
+These applications will help in overcoming language barriers and help in more business, more interaction between different language speaking people.

+ All above mentioned benefits intrigued us to choose for Speech Translation project.

 ##### Data